Lydia Reid (activist)

-Lydia Reid is a Scottish activist.
-She advocates the cause of parents who lost a child as an infant, and may have had their child's remains inappropriately used for research, or disposed of, and without consent.
+Lydia Ann Reid (c.
+1949 – June 2023) was a Scottish activist.
+She advocated the cause of parents who lost a child as an infant, and may have had their child's remains inappropriately used for research, or disposed of, and without consent.

 Birth and death of her son

 At age 26, Reid gave birth to her a premature son, Gary Robert Paton, by Cesarean section, on 26 June 1975.
 When he was six days old, he was transferred to the Royal Hospital for Sick Children ("Sick Kids") in Edinburgh for surgery to remove a catheter.
 The baby was placed on life support after surgery on 2 July, with reported brain damage.
 His mother agreed to a request by medical staff to terminate life support.
 He was briefly returned to life support by the hospital, but the hospital sent police to inform them that night that the child had died.

-A local funeral service showed her the child before burial, but she claims that the child they showed her was not her baby; Gary was smaller and had different hair colouring.
+A local funeral service showed her the child before burial, but she claimed that the child they showed her was not her baby; Gary was smaller and had different hair colouring.
 The funeral staff denied this and argued that she was confused by postnatal depression.
 Reid would spend over 40 years investigating what happened to her child, publicly exposing the practice of hospitals in such situations.